emard/wifi_jtag/README.md

 Getting ESP8266 Arduino is very simple:
 Download from http://arduino.cc and unpack arduino-1.6.4 or higher.
-Then add support for ESP8266 by entering an open File->Default Settings->Additional Boards Manager URLs and enter URL:
+Then add support for ESP8266 in File->Default Settings->Additional Boards Manager URLs enter URL:

     https://adafruit.github.io/arduino-board-index/package_adafruit_index.json

-Select pull down menu Tools->Board->Board Manager and instal ESP8266.
+Select pull down menu Tools->Board->Board Manager and instal ESP8266 (cca 30MB).
 Read more on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls

 If you'd like to compile all tools from source